-Our costs associated with TruBridge increased 5.1%, or \$0.6 million, with the largest contributing factor being an increase in payroll and related costs of 7.9%, or \$0.6 million, as a result of adding more employees during the trailing twelve months in order to support and develop our growing customer base and increase capacity in advance of anticipated future increases in demand.
-The gross margin on these services decreased to 42.6% in the first quarter of 2017 from 43.4% in the first quarter of 2016.
-This margin compression is primarily due to headcount growth related to our accounts receivable management and private pay services outpacing the related revenue growth, as recent bookings have not fully converted into revenues as of March 31, 2017, but nevertheless require immediate investment in capacity.
+Our costs associated with TruBridge increased 7.2%, or \$2.4 million, with the largest contributing factor being an increase in payroll and related costs of 11.4%, or \$2.4 million, as a result of adding more employees during the trailing twelve months in order to support and develop our growing customer base and increase capacity in advance of anticipated future increases in demand.
+The gross margin on these services remained flat at 44.6% in the nine months ended September 30, 2017 compared to the nine months ended September 30, 2016.

 Product Development Costs.
-Product development expense consists primarily of compensation and other employee-related costs (including stock-based compensation) and infrastructure costs incurred, but not capitalized, for new product development and product enhancements.
-Product development costs increased 24.3%, or \$1.7 million, from the first quarter of 2016, as a result of increased headcount dedicated to functionality additions and enhancements across the product lines as well as integration across product lines.
+Product development costs consist primarily of compensation and other employee-related costs (including stock-based compensation) and infrastructure costs incurred, but not capitalized, for new product development and product enhancements.
+Product development costs increased 16.1%, or \$3.8 million, from the nine months ended September 30, 2016, as a result of increased headcount dedicated to functionality additions and enhancements across the product lines, as well as integration across product lines.